rxjs-blog/blog/blog-posts/common-approaches-to-handling-subscriptions/common-approaches-to-handling-subscriptions.md

 This post is also going to be framework agnostic in an effort to make these patterns accessible by all.

-The examples that are used in this post can be reached in my [Stackblitz Project](https://rxjs-example-handle-susbcriptions.stackblitz.io).
+The examples that are used in this post can be reached in my [Stackblitz Project](https://stackblitz.com/edit/rxjs-example-handle-susbcriptions).

 I'm going to show the code here, and have an embedded link to my Stackblitz project at the end.
 I encourage you to run the code examples that I walkthrough to get a better understanding.

 ## Memory Leaks and Your First Unsubscribe

 When we do not successfully unsubscribe from an Observable, we create a situation called a "memory leak."
 This is any time a stream is started (using system resources) and not stopped.
-If you have enough streams started without an "unsubscribe," you can use up a lot of your system resources and eventually bring down your session..._this is not a good thing_.
+If you have enough streams started without an "unsubscribe," you can use up a lot of your system resources and significantly slow down your application..._this is not a good thing_.

 A good example of this would be a simple Observable from the creation operator `interval`.
 Consider the following code: